-N/A - The proposed project is not located within a Community Redevelopment Area.
-Therefore, the Community Redevelopment Area reviewer was not required to review this application.
+N/A - The site is not located within a Community Redevelopment Area; therefore, staff review for compliance requirements associated with this area of regulations is not applicable to this project as currently proposed.

 Commercial Design

 The commercial design standards of Martin County LDR, Article 4, Division 20 were updated with the adoption of Ordinance No. 1205 in September 2023.
 A copy of this ordinance is attached in Section Z of this report.